artsandmetaphysics/goodlifeodyssey/_essays/math-and-language.md

 Terms are models.

-The statement, “there are two yellow pillows on my couch,” is a model.
+_The statement, “there are two yellow pillows on my couch,” is a model.

-Most terms are only good enough for the standard ways they are used in our language.
+Most of our terms are only good enough for their standard ways it is used in our language.
 Most standard uses of language don’t require particularly complex models.

 Specialists tend to need more granular models.
 Thus, they produce local definitions within their fields to supplement the library of standard terms.
 E.g., lawyers, doctors, engineers, and philosophers have their own lingo.